"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Do your parents give you a hard time about things?" asked Albus.

-Keshet slid a protective arm around her girlfriend's shoulders.
-"I'm staying with Morgue.
+Keshet wrapped a protective arm around her girlfriend's shoulders.
+"I'm staying here with Morgue.
 I wouldn't want her to get lonely.
 Anyway, my family are Jewish.
 We don't do Easter."

 "They're all right about things, though?" said Albus.